 Hello Christian, please introduce yourself briefly.

-Born in Cologne in 1969, after graduating from high school, I started and completed training as a communications electronics technician specializing in telecommunications technology.
+I was born in Cologne in 1969.
+After graduating from high school, I completed my training as a communications electronics technician specializing in telecommunications technology.

 After graduating in 1989 with a degree in electrical engineering, I entered the field of hardware development.
 Since I always found this development area extremely versatile, I still work there today and am constantly discovering new things.